wp-plugins/weekly-class-schedule/readme.txt

 1. List Layout

 == Changelog ==
+= 3.13 =
+* Added ability to filter schedule by class and/or instructor

 = 3.12 =
 * Various tweaks and fixes.
 * Added support for expansion packs.